Harveyijieh/HR-Data-Analysis/README.md

 # HR Data Analysis

-### "Work in progress"
+### Project Overview
-## Project Overview
+---
 This project aims to analyze HR data using PostgreSQL for querying and Tableau for visualization.
-The goal is to uncover insights related to employee attrition, job satisfaction, and workforce distribution.
+The goal is to uncover insights related to employee attrition and workforce distribution.
 The analysis will help organizations make data-driven decisions to improve employee retention and satisfaction.

 ### Project Objectives